mwdstd/mwdstdbasic/INSTALL.md

 # Installation

-These are example installation instuctions on AWS EC2 free-tier instance (t2.micro, Amazon Linux 2 AMI)
+These are example installation instuctions on AWS EC2 free-tier instance (t2.micro, Amazon Linux 2 AMI).

+A detailed AWS installation video: https://mwdstd.com/aws-installation-video-guide/

 ### WARNING: THE INSTALLATION INSTRUCTIONS DO NOT INCLUDE SETTING UP HTTPS CONNECTION.
 PLEASE NOTE, WITHOUT THE SECURE CONNECTION, THE TRANSMITTED DATA IS NOT ENCRYPTED AND ITS CONFIDENTIALITY IS NOT GUARANTEED.